 Phyllis works full-time as a school counselor in Washington, DC.
 She’s also a therapist who works with kids and families in private practice and an author and journalist.
 She’s the author of “Middle School Matters” and a frequent contributor to the Washington Post.
 She also writes for Psychology Today, Working Mother, Time, U.S. News & World Report and Your Teen, and her ideas have been shared in outlets including The New York Times, The Atlantic, The New Yorker and NPR.
 Phyllis lives in Bethesda, MD with her husband and three children, ages 18, 16 and 11.

-Joe Mazza is currently principal of Seven Bridges Middle School.
-Mazza previously served as the Leadership Innovation Manager at the University of Pennsylvania, Graduate School of Education and has acted as a guest columnist for several educational publications and his work has been featured in 15 books on subjects such as school leadership, family-community engagement, school innovations, mental health and the well-being of servant educators.
+Dr. Joe Mazza is the principal of Seven Bridges Middle School.
+Mazza previously served as the Leadership Innovation Manager at the University of Pennsylvania, Graduate School of Education, highlighted by his research on leveraging social media to build home-school partnerships.
+His work is featured in 15 publications relating to school leadership, family-community engagement, school innovations, mental health, and overall well-being in education.
+Joe lives in NY with his wife, four children, and rescue Oliver.
+Follow Joe at @Joe_Mazza and his school’s work at @SevenBridgesMS.